Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 On the homepage, input your blog URL and click ‘search.’

-SEMrush shows a LIVE update on organic keywords, search engine traffic, competitors in organic search and more.
+SEMrush shows a LIVE update, based on organic keywords, search engine traffic, competitors in organic search and more.

 Make a note of your top competitors.
-You will need those in the next step: analyzing competitors to determine their strengths and weaknesses.
+You will need this list in the next step: analyzing competitors to determine their strengths and weaknesses.